Marshall, Texas: Republic of Texas and Civil War (1841–1860)

-Reconstruction and the Railroad Era (1865–1895)
+Reconstruction and the railroad era (1865–1895)

 Marshall was occupied by Union forces on June 17, 1865.
 During Reconstruction, the city was home to an office of the Freedmen's Bureau and was the base for federal troops in the region.
-In 1873 the Methodist Episcopal Church founded Wiley College to educate freedmen.
+In 1873, the Methodist Episcopal Church founded Wiley College to educate freedmen.
 African Americans came to the city seeking opportunities and protection until 1878.

 Although freedmen comprised the majority of voters in the county and supported the Republican Party, establishing a bi-racial government, in the post-Reconstruction era, the White Citizens Party, led by former Confederate General Walter P. Lane and his brother George, took control of the city and county governments by fraud and intimidation at elections.
-Their militia ran Unionists, Republicans and many African Americans out of town.
+Their militia ran Unionists, Republicans, and many African Americans out of town.
 The Lanes ultimately declared Marshall and Harrison County "redeemed" from Union and African-American control.

 Despite this, the African-American community continued to progress.
 The historically black Bishop College was founded in 1881, and Wiley College was certified by the Freedman's Aid Society in 1882.

 Marshall's "Railroad Era" began in the early 1870s.
-Harrison County citizens voted to offer a $300,000 bond subsidy, and the City of Marshall offered to donate land north of the downtown to the Texas and Pacific Railway if the company would establish a center in Marshall.
-T&P President Jay Gould accepted the business incentive, locating the T&P's workshops and general offices for Texas in Marshall.
+Harrison County citizens voted to offer a $300,000 bond subsidy, and the City of Marshall offered to donate land north of the downtown to the Texas and Pacific Railway if the company established a center in Marshall.
+T&P President Jay Gould accepted the incentive, locating the T&P's workshops and general offices for Texas in Marshall.
 The city immediately had a population explosion from workers attracted to the potential for new jobs there.